 Within the rohe of Golden Bay, there are many areas of significance to iwi.
 The concept of he tangata means bones in the soil.
 Iwi have respect for wairua, which is greater than a business or academic interest, and an Iwi understanding of what is natural and outstanding.
 This is to be respected.
 Some areas the Group identified as outstanding are subject to Treaty Settlement cultural redress provisions.
-Representatives from the Iwi Trusts have indicated preferred approaches1 to how to respond.
-A member of one of the local Iwi joined the Small Group as a link to the Trust Boards.
-The dialogue will need to continue.
+Representatives from the Iwi Trusts have indicated initially that Iwi were cautious about introducing more rules than currently exist, and to work towards agreement with landowners where ONLs and ONFs include private land.
+A member of one of the local Iwi joined the Small Working Group as a link to the Trust Boards.
+This dialogue will need to continue.